 - Master’s Degree

 - Subjects of Major and Minor Interest (Program or Major)

 A bachelor’s degree, also known as an undergraduate degree, generally requires 3 or 4 years of

-A course syllabus (or course outline) is an outline of the topics that will be covered in your course for the year, and can include:
+A course outline (or syllabus) is an outline of the topics that will be covered in your course for the year, and may include: